cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/overview.rst

 In this document we like to focus on the actual implementation of cloudmesh and how the various components are structured.
-For this purpose we have redrawn the Figure we pointed out earlier while focussing on a number of subcomponents that we will be looking more closely into.
+For this purpose we have redrawn the Figure we pointed out earlier while focusing on a number of subcomponents that we will be looking more closely into.